 Nonprofit Arts Administration Internships

-Appel Farm Arts & Music Center values community, personal growth, safety, fun and diversity.
+Appel Farm Arts & Music Center values community, personal growth, safety, fun, and diversity.
 As a part of this, our organization seeks to engage the next generation in the important work of the non-profit arts world by offering a year-round Nonprofit Arts Administration Internship program.
 Through this program, participants will gain hands-on experience in all aspects of non-profit management with a focus on arts education and community engagement.
-Participants will learn and practice their skills in the areas of strategic planning, program development and assessment, relationship building, volunteer management, financial management, marketing, development and leadership.
+Participants will learn and practice their skills in the areas of non-profits including strategic planning, program development, and assessment, relationship building, volunteer management, financial management, marketing, development, and leadership.
 Specifically related to the arts, Interns will gain experience in arts education curriculum, art studio and theater operations, working with teaching artists and professional artists, concert presentation, and summer arts camp operations.

-As part of our goal to transforms lives through the arts, Appel Farm will hire 4 Interns annually, who will focus on specific aspects of programming and operation throughout the year with their daily work.
-Internships are year-long full-time positions from September 7, 2016 until August 31, 2017, except the School Programs & Outreach Internship, which runs from August 8, 2016 until July 31, 2017.
-Each position requires flexible scheduling, including nights and weekend work; you will have scheduled days off, in addition to 5 vacation days (accrued 1 day per month working), 9 paid holidays and 5 days of sick leave.
-Interns receive a $600 monthly stipend.
-Interns are offered housing and a $100 food allowance per month.
-Housing includes a furnished private room with a shared living space and kitchen, plus basic cable television, and wireless Internet.
+Appel Farm will hire Interns annually, who will focus on specific aspects of programming and operation throughout the year with their daily work.
+Internships are year-long full-time positions from September 9, 2022, until August 31, 2023.
+Each position requires flexible scheduling, including some nights and weekend work.
+The Special Events & Operations Intern will regularly work weekends, with days off during the week due to extensive events occurring on the weekend.
+On-site conferences require overnight 24 hr. on-call duty.
+You will have scheduled days off, in addition to 5 vacation days (accrued 1 day per month working), 9 paid holidays, and 3 days of sick leave.
+Interns receive a $700 monthly stipend.
+Interns are offered to house.
+The housing includes a furnished private room with a shared living space and kitchen, plus basic cable television, and wireless Internet.
 Interns will be housed together in a comfortable home with access to a yard and recreational space.
-All Interns will have an adjusted work schedule during the nine weeks of residential summer camp, working six days per week.
-On-site housing is provided, but is subject to change for the summer camp season.
+All Interns may have an adjusted work schedule during the nine weeks of residential summer camp, working six days per week.
+On-site housing is provided but will change for the summer camp season.
 Interns will be expected to follow all organizational policies and procedures including housing guidelines.

 Qualifications and Requirements